What is a lifetime Isa?

 You'll need to provide details including your name, date of birth, National Insurance number, address and other contact information so the provider can check you're a UK citizen and of the right age to be eligible for the account.
 You might need to verify your identity and address at a later stage of the application.

 As with a regular Isa, you can hold multiple lifetime Isas at once.
 However, you can only open and pay into one lifetime Isa in each tax year.

 You can also transfer money across from existing Isas.
 Any money you move across from previous years’ Isas won't affect your overall Isa limit for that year.

 How much can I pay into a lifetime Isa?

 If you open a lifetime Isa you can still have a regular cash Isa, a stocks and shares Isa and an innovative finance Isa, as long as your overall contributions are within the annual Isa limit (£20,000 for the 2022-23 tax year).

 As with all other Isas, your money grows tax-free.

 Parents and grandparents can also pay into a lifetime Isa opened by their child or grandchild, which could be a useful part of inheritance tax planning.

-If you save the maximum £4,000 a year from age 18-50 you would receive £32,000 in government bonuses over the 32 years.
+If you save the maximum £4,000 a year from age 18-50 you'd receive £32,000 in government bonuses over the 32 years.

 The bonus is paid on your contributions, not the overall amount saved.
-So, it doesn't matter what interest rate you earn if you open a cash lifetime Isa, or how your investment performs if you open stocks and shares lifetime Isa, as the bonus is paid on what you put in.
+So, it doesn't matter what interest rate you earn if you open a cash lifetime Isa, or how your investment performs if you open a stocks and shares lifetime Isa, as the bonus is paid on what you put in.